gvwilson/thirdbit/_posts/2005/2005-12-21-choosing-sides.md

 rights activities), on the ineffectiveness of torture:</p>

 <blockquote><em>
-...why would democratically elected leaders of the United States ever want to legalize what a succession of Russian monarchs strove to abolish?
+…why would democratically elected leaders of the United States ever want to legalize what a succession of Russian monarchs strove to abolish?
 </em></blockquote>